skahds/CTF-C2SI/README.md

 # CTF-C2SI

 My writeups

-Each wirteup/solution lives in a folder of their challenge
+Each writeup/solution lives in their own folder, usually inside containing the given challenge